section-engineering-education/engineering-education/articles/introduction-to-random-forest-in-ml/index.md

 ### Conclusion
 The rain forest algorithm is a machine learning algorithm that is easy to use and flexible.
 It uses ensemble learning, which enables organizations to solve classification and regression problems.

 This is an ideal algorithm for developers because it solves the problem of overfitting of datasets.
-It is a very resourceful tool for making accurate predictions, which are needed in strategic decision making in organizations.
+It is a very resourceful tool for making accurate predictions needed in strategic decision making in organizations.

 ### Resources